Skip to content

 • Agent Docs capability — Search and navigate all agent documentation: directions, system docs, capabilities, and workflows.
 Supports exact path lookup, subtree browsing, and natural language search with hierarchical progressive disclosure.

-• Agent Docs Rebuild capability — Reload the knowledge store from disk.
-Use after editing store JSON files or after registry changes.
+• Agent Docs Rebuild capability — Reload the knowledge store from disk and reindex.
+Use after a direct edit to a unit's .md file, or after registry changes, so the store cache and search index reflect them.

 • Chrome Activity capability — Query Chrome browsing history from the rolling tab ledger.
 Supports: hot_tabs (ranked by engagement), changes (opened/closed/navigated/engaged/moved), sessions (domain clusters), tabs_at (snapshot at a time), context (tab proximity and window layout), details (full URLs by filter), status (ledger health).
 Output is compact (no URLs) — use details query for full URLs.